Travel Information and Personal Experience on Koh Mook Island in Thailand

 During my adventure of island hopping around the Andaman Sea, I went to 9 different islands and I can consider the island of Ko Mook, also called Koh Muk, my favourite.
-I´m aware that people have different tastes and experiences on islands, so it might not be everybody´s favourite.
+I´m aware that people have different tastes and experiences on islands, so it might not be everybody’s favourite.
 But I found it well worth to dedicate a full article to this gorgeous island.
-So if you´re curious to my experience on this treasure hunting ´Cast Away´ island or if you´re planning to travel there yourself and are looking for some practical information, then just keep on reading.
-I will share my personal experience, things to do on the island and will include some practical travel information about this amazing island of Ko Mook.

-I always wanted to go to typical tropical ´Cast Away´ island and even though I have been to smaller tropical islands like Caye Caulker in Belize, Veligandu Island on the Maldives, some islands on the Philippines and the Gili Islands between Bali and Lombok, for me they never made it completely.
-They were either too touristic or too luxury for that.
+I always wanted to go to typical tropical ´Cast Away´ island and even though I have been to smaller tropical islands like Caye Caulker in Belize, the islands of Honduras, the Maldives, Australia, many islands on the Philippines and the island around Bali, for me they never made it completely.
+They were either too touristy, luxury or with too many people.
 But on Koh Mook I felt like my dream came true!
 I imagined myself in one of those movies or series like Lost.

 Ko Mook is also called Koh Muk: ´Pearl Island´ in Thai